Select travel dates to see prices

 Over a third of people in Tanzania live below the national poverty line.
 Education is one of the essential skills for children to develop and is their doorway to a bright future.
 Tourism is a big business in Tanzania.
 This means that typically, the ability to speak English dramatically increases the opportunities for young people to gain meaningful employment.

-PMGY’s volunteer teaching English abroad project in Tanzania aims to support local schools and childcare centres to maximise their impact.
-PMGY’s international volunteers working in Tanzania teach children English, Maths and other subjects, whilst transferring skills and sharing cultural perspectives.
+Our volunteer teaching English abroad project in Tanzania aims to support local schools and childcare centres to maximise their impact.
+International volunteers working in Tanzania teach children English, Maths and other subjects, whilst transferring skills and sharing cultural perspectives.
 As a teaching volunteer in Tanzania, no previous teaching experience is required - you just need to be creative and proactive!
 Our team will help you settle into a role, allowing you to make the biggest impact, and gain valuable skills yourself.

 TEACHING VOLUNTEER PLACEMENT EXAMPLES